Data Story

 After 2017

-Funding from the Hawaiʻi State Legislature supported the continued expansion of the Early College Program for public schools.
+Funding from the Hawaiʻi State Legislature supported the expansion of the Early College Program.

 This data story is best viewed on a computer.
 Some graphs do not render well on mobile devices.